ModWerkstatt/mdl-tools/README.md

 Recounts the mesh numbers and puts them in the line.

+It also can replace "lod$" with the current lod number.

 Requirements: _meshID = "X" must be put in the mesh and X must be any integer

 Usage: